 "'My mercy is incomparably greater than all the sins you could ever commit,'” quoted Ian.
 “Those were God’s words to Catherine of Siena.
 He's already forgiven you anything you think you may have done.”.

 She shook her head in denial.
 He left his chair, pulling up a stool close to her, took the cold, trembling hands in his warm ones and tried to reason with this wise, tender woman he had grown to admire deeply over the years.
 There was no shadow in her.
 She was a woman of the utmost integrity, a woman to be trusted.

 “My dear, you lost a friend you were extremely close to for nearly thirty years.
-You worked together, lived side by side, spent most of your free time together, went on holiday together.
+You worked together, lived side by side for years, spent most of your free time together, went on holiday together.
 It must have been like losing the best part of yourself.”

 She nodded, her eyes never leaving his, willing him to say something, anything, that would remove the intolerable burden weighing her down.

 “Hilda, why are you being so infernally hard on yourself?”
 He sounded almost angry.
 “You and Nell were close friends, supporting and loving each other at all times.
 You made each other’s job easier, discussed all your problems with each other, and spent all your spare time together.
 Then, in the blink of an eye, it was gone, all that companionship and support.
 Your shock and grief were entirely normal but, instead of giving in to them, you packed them away inside, and tried to carry on as though nothing had happened.
 You paid a hefty price for that.”